michballard/rock-paper-scissors-lizard-spock/README.md

 $ git@github.com:michballard/rock-paper-scissors-lizard-spock.git
 ```

-To run the run the app, type in the command line:
+To run this app type in the command line:
 ```shell
 $ rackup
 ```